What are the special immigrant rules for battered immigrants?

 • You are the dependent child of a battered immigrant who has filed for one of the above, even if you are not listed on the petition.

-If you are a battered immigrant adult, unfortunately the 5-year waiting period that applies to LPRs and humanitarian parolees also applies to you.
-106 C.M.R.§ 362.220(B)(8).
-But this 5-year rule does not apply to your minor children nor to you if you are disabled (and receive a disability-based benefit).
-106 C.M.R. § 362.220(B)(8)(e).
-See If I am a disabled immigrant, do I need to wait five years for SNAP?
+If you are a battered immigrant adult, unfortunately the 5-year waiting period for federal SNAP applies to you2.
+But this 5-year rule does not apply to your minor children or you if you receive a disability-based benefit3.

 Start date of the five-year waiting period

-If you are a battered immigrant with a relative visa petition (Form I-130), the 5-year period starts the date the relative petition was filed (or the date that you entered the U.S. after it was filed if later).
-If you are a battered immigrant who self-petitioned under VAWA, the start date for the 5-year period is the date that a “prima facie” determination was made by immigration officials for the VAWA petition (Form I-360) and not the date the final VAWA status was granted.
+If you are a battered immigrant with a relative visa petition (Form I-130), the 5-year period starts the date the relative petition was filed (or the date that you entered the U.S. after it was filed).
+If you self-petitioned under VAWA, the start date for the 5-year period is the date that a “prima facie” determination was made by immigration officials for the VAWA petition (Form I-360) and not the date the final VAWA status was granted.

 Verifying eligible status

 Some battered immigrants may have fled their abuser without documents.
 If so, DTA should accept a self-declaration from the battered immigrants as proof of filing for legal status while working with the immigrant to verify status.
-DTA should issue SNAP for up to 6 months if they or the immigrant have asked USCIS for verification of legal status and the request is pending.
-106 CMR §362.220(C).
+DTA should issue SNAP for up to 6 months if they or the immigrant have asked USCIS for verification of legal status and the request is pending4.

 Each DTA office has designated Domestic Violence specialists as well as protocol for handling communication with individuals who self-identify as DV victims.
 They can also help with verification issues.
-See What if I have concerns about my safety and access to my case information?
+See safety concerns and case information access.

 Children of battered immigrants